haingo-raz/MyJourney-API/README.md

 # Functionalities
 - Sign up a user
 - Log in a user
+- Delete an account
 - Update a user's email
 - Update a user's password
 - Create a workout instance
 - Get a list of workouts by user email and date
 - Edit a workout instance by ID
 - Delete a workout instance by ID
+- Respond to predefined questions
+- Chat with an AI

 # Technology
 - Node.js/Express
 - MySQL
 - Azure SQL
+- GEMINI API (Get your own API key [here](https://ai.google.dev/gemini-api/docs/api-key).
+Then add it to your .env file.)

 # Architecture
 In progress